-I’m a registered dietitian nutritionist, and I’ve been passionate about healthy food and family nutrition for over 20 years.
-Helping families discover the joy of wholesome and delicious food is not just my job—it’s my mission.
+I’m a registered dietitian nutritionist, and I’ve been passionate about healthy food, family nutrition, and vibrant living for over 30 years.
+Helping you, your family, and the people around you discover the joy of wholesome and delicious food is not just my job—it’s my mission.

-So, what about the nitty-gritty?
-After four years as an undergrad at the University of Rhode Island and a dietetic internship at the Oregon Health Sciences University, I became a registered dietitian.
-The year was 1983; please don’t do the math.
-In 2004 I partnered with a friend to create Meal Makeover Moms, which has over the years received an incredible response from families and fellow health professionals and even won the 2015 Media Excellence Award from the Academy of Nutrition and Dietetics!
-We’ve retired that site, and Liz’s Healthy Table is my new focus.
+A bit about my background: After four years as an undergrad at the University of Rhode Island and a dietetic internship at the Oregon Health Sciences University, in 2004 I partnered with a friend to create Meal Makeover Moms, which received an incredible response from families and fellow health professionals and even won the 2015 Media Excellence Award from the Academy of Nutrition and Dietetics!
+We retired that site in 2017, and that’s when Liz’s Healthy Table was launched.

-I’ve done a lot of live television too, including NBC’s Today show, CNN Headline News, the Food Network, and ABC-Boston, and I love cooking with parents and kids and speaking to fellow health professionals about food blogging, food photography, and tips for creating winning recipes.
+I’ve done a lot of live television too, including appearances as an expert or spokesperson on NBC’s Today show, CNN Headline News, the Food Network, and NBC’s The Hub Today in Boston, and I love hosting cooking demonstrations and speaking to fellow health professionals about food blogging, how to host a cooking demo, and tips for creating winning recipes.

 Subscribe to my FREE newsletter for healthy recipes, mealtime tips, and highlights from the latest podcast episodes.